-Objectives Performance Measures Metric Benchmark Maintain transit vehicles in a state of good repair Maintain transit operations and passenger facilities in a state of Percent of revenue vehicles exceeding useful life benchmark (ULB)2 Percent of non-revenue service vehicles exceeding ULB Data will be collected by NMDOT through future efforts to calculate this metric.
-Data will be collected by NMDOT through future efforts to calculate this metric. good repairAssess and address system risks to improve resiliency Percent of facilities rated under 3.0 on the Transit Economic Requirements Model (TERM) condition rating scale3 In 2021, 20% of agencies with TAM plans and 25% of ABQ ride facilities had a TERM rating less than 3.0.
+Objectives Performance Measures Metric Benchmark Maintain transit vehicles in a Percent of revenue vehicles exceeding Data will be collected by NMDOT through state of good repair useful life benchmark (ULB) 2 future efforts to calculate this metric.
+Maintain transit operations and Percent of non-revenue service Data will be collected by NMDOT through passenger facilities in a state of vehicles exceeding ULB future efforts to calculate this metric. good repairAssess and address system risks to improve resiliency Percent of facilities rated under 3.0 on the Transit Economic Requirements Model (TERM) condition rating scale3 In 2021, 20% of agencies with TAM plans and 25% of ABQ ride facilities had a TERM rating less than 3.0.